 We encourage students to find the limits of the natural world by learning from the wild and from each other.
 We set very clear, firm safety limits and allow freedom within those boundaries to develop self-regulation.
 Through conversation and community building, children balance independence with accountability to their community and the natural world.
 If a child consistently crosses necessary safety boundaries, we work with them and their parents to find positive solutions that take into account the needs of the whole group.

 How do you approach literacy?

 Micro-School is an environment rich in the written word.
 Students read, write, create, and learn through all manner of texts and media.
 We welcome students who are working on their literacy skills.
 For elementary and middle school grades, we recommend that students be reading at a minimum of at or one level below grade level.
 For students who need more support around reading or writing, we will work with families to find outside tutoring or other learning opportunities to help supplement their work.

 Does micro-school assign homework?

 Research clearly shows that busywork-style homework does not have a significant effect on knowledge retention or academic achievement in the elementary years.
 We generally would rather children participate in and help maintain the home, or just have fun with their family in the evenings!
 That said, as a three day per week program, we will often provide work for students to do on their home-days to continue extending their learning.
-Students in our middle/high school program receive highly individualized project-based independent study appropriate to their academic needs.

 How do you approach students with special needs?